Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 Related reading: Dog Food Ingredients to Look For & Ones to Avoid

-2. Coconut Oil: Coconut oil can be applied topically to help soothe your dog's skin.
-You can also add it to your dog's diet as it contains lauric acid which can help decrease yeast production, a common issue in dogs with allergies.
+Coconut oil can be applied topically to help soothe your dog's skin.
+You can also add a small amount to your dog's diet (with vet approval) as it contains lauric acid which can help decrease yeast production, a common issue in dogs with allergies.

-3. Aloe Vera: Aloe Vera gel can be applied to your dog's skin to help soothe inflammation and itchiness.
-Make sure you're using a product that's safe for dogs and doesn't contain alcohol.
+Aloe Vera gel can be applied to your dog's skin to help soothe inflammation and itchiness.
+Make sure you're using a pure product that's safe for dogs and doesn't contain alcohol.

-5. Probiotics: Adding a probiotic supplement to your dog's diet can help strengthen their immune system and potentially reduce allergic reactions.
+Adding a canine probiotic supplement to your dog's diet may help strengthen their immune system and potentially reduce allergic reactions.

-6. Quercetin: This natural substance found in fruits and vegetables is often referred to as a natural antihistamine.
+This natural substance found in fruits and vegetables is often referred to as a natural antihistamine.
+Make sure to choose a supplement formulated specifically for dogs.

 Frequently Asked Questions